Don’t Let the Shortage of Skilled Trades Workers Stop You

 If you’re a contractor or subcontractor, no one has to tell you there’s a shortage of skilled trades workers.
 Driven by the mass exodus of baby boomers from the construction industry, the number of skilled trades jobs in the United States is far outpacing the number of qualified tradespeople to fill them.
 Hiring tradesmen and tradeswomen in today’s market takes ingenuity—and stamina.

 At PeopleReady Skilled Trades, we’re always looking at how to recruit tradesmen and tradeswomen.
 It requires us to be innovative and to think about ways to show our incredible respect for the craft—and for skilled trades workers.

-For example, our Work, Win, Drive Sweepstakes rewards anyone working for us in the month of July.
-By just working one day, they’re automatically entered into a drawing to win daily cash prizes of $1,000, $750 and $500—as well as our grand prize: a brand-new car.
+For example, our Work, Win, Drive Sweepstakes rewarded anyone who worked for us in the month of July.
+By just working one day, they were automatically entered into a drawing to win daily cash prizes of $1,000, $750 and $500—as well as the grand prize: a brand-new car.

 If you’re wondering how to recruit tradesmen and tradeswomen, one big step you can take in your community is to educate job seekers of all ages and genders about the benefits of working in the skilled trades.
 From job satisfaction to good pay, there are many reasons (as you well know) to go into the skilled trades.
 But to combat the shortage of skilled trades workers, that benefits-focused message must reach a range of people.